joanpablo/reactive_forms/README.md

 FormGroup personalForm = form.control('personal');
 ```

-A simple way to create a wizzard is for example to wrap a [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) within a **ReactiveForm** and each *Page* inside the [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) can contains a **ReactiveForm** to collect specific data.
+A simple way to create a wizard is for example to wrap a [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) within a **ReactiveForm** and each *Page* inside the [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) can contains a **ReactiveForm** to collect specific data.

 ## Dynamic forms with **FormArray**